Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 - **Secondary:** Parents who want to see clear evidence of progress and focus practice on weak areas.
 - **Secondary:** Primary school teachers who need quick, reliable fluency practice with simple analytics.

-### 1.2 Solution Validation - Why Math Dash?
+### 1.2 Solution Validation - Why Ready Steady Math?

-Math Dash is a browser-based, cross-platform math fluency game inspired by Hit the Button and similar apps, but redesigned to:
+Ready Steady Math is a browser-based, cross-platform math fluency game inspired by Hit the Button and similar apps, but redesigned to:

 - Keep the core quick-fire, one-tap gameplay that works.
 - Add adaptive practice that reacts to performance.